 To make the most of these exit interviews, providers may have specific questions they ask, but it should feel more like a conversation.
 This allows the patient to feel like their provider is actually listening to their responses, not just gathering information for mixed-methods research.

 Similar to phone research, an email could be sent to the patient a few days after the visit to check in and clear up any concerns, as well as give the facility some valuable information.
 This method allows the patient to fill out questions on their own time and can gather greater details than a text survey alone.
-There are plenty of survey options out there, but similar to text messaging, you should be using a platform that can keep your patient’s information private and secure.
+There are plenty of survey options, but similar to text messaging, you should use a platform that can keep your patient’s information private and secure.

 Many of Notivate’s healthcare customers combine email, text and web-based surveys.
-Sending an email or text message that links to a secure and personalized landing page to gather data, web-based surveys allow you to ga
+Sending an email or text message that links to a secure and personalized landing page to gather data, web-based surveys allows you to gather in-depth, actionable data to help improve your healthcare facility processes and procedures.

 Performing Mixed Methods Research